top of page

 2.1 Requirements for Jobseeking Visa Germany 2024

-To apply for a job-searching visa from abroad (e.g. as an IT professional from India or Pakistan), two main requirements must be met: You must be a professional (i.e. have a recognized professional or academic qualification) and you must be able to secure your livelihood for the duration of your stay in Germany.
+In order to apply for a job-searching visa from abroad (e.g. as an IT specialist from India or Pakistan), two main requirements must be met: You must be a skilled worker (i.e. have a recognized (German) professional or (German) academic qualification) and you must be able to secure your livelihood for the duration of your stay in Germany ( Section 5 of the Residence Act ).

 2.2 Recognition as a professional